backstage/backstage/docs/features/software-catalog/catalog-customization.md

 ## Initially Selected Filter

-By default the initially selected filter defaults to Owned, now you might be still building up your catalog and would prefer this to show All as the deafult.
+By default the initially selected filter defaults to Owned, now you might be still building up your catalog and would prefer this to show All as the default.
 Here's how you can make that change:

 ```tsx title="packages/app/src/App.tsx"
 <Route